 Monday to Friday: 8:30am – 4:30pm

 Fax: (604) 731-6483

-Our office is a scent-free environment.
+Our office is scent-free.
 Please refrain from wearing perfume or scented products when you visit.

 Vendor and sourcing inquiries

 Although MEC doesn’t enter into partnerships to develop products, we’ll accept a sales package if you have a new and innovative product ready for retail sale.
 Send inquiries to email@example.com and the right person in our Buying and Design Department will review it and contact you if we’re interested.